Dat So La Lee: Craftsmanship

 Dat So La Lee primarily used willow in the construction of her basketry.
 She would usually start out with three rods of willow and then weave strands around that.
 Her predominate style was a flat base, expanding out into its maximum circumference and tapering back to a hole in the top around the same size as the base.

-This is the degikup style that she popularized with Washoe basketweavers.
+This is the degikup style that she popularized with Washoe basket weavers.

-Five of Dat So La Lee's baskets are included in a 2023 exhibition Independent 20th Century in New York City.
+Five of Dat So La Lee's baskets were included in the 2023 Independent 20th Century Art Fair in New York City.
 The five include a basket titled "Brotherhood of Men" which sold for $1.2 million in 2007, and a 1916 basket titled "Myriads of Stars Shine Over Our Dead Ancestors" that Dat So La Lee considered as her best work.

-Resting place
+Death, resting place, and legacy

 Dat So La Lee is buried in the Stewart Cemetery on Snyder Avenue in Carson City, Nevada.
-Though very much surrounded by diverse cultures because of the recognition of her work, she would only have a Woodfords medicine man named Tom Walker treat her and prepare her for death.
+Though very much surrounded by diverse cultures because of the recognition of her work, she only allowed a Woodfords medicine man named Tom Walker treat her and prepare her for death.
 On December 2, 1925, they began a four-day ritual to help her complete her days so that she could pass on to death.
 She died on December 6, 1925.

 Her simple marble grave marker reads "Dat So La Lee / Famous Washoe Basket Maker / Died 12.
 6. 25."
 A nearby Nevada state historic marker reads, "Myriads of stars shine over the graves of our ancestors."

 Dat So La Lee Post #12 of the American Legion in Reno, NV is named for her.